background image

 Format

-This online certificate program consists of four, eight-week courses and one four-week course.
-Each course has its own thematic focus with corresponding readings and assignments that compliment the lectures by faculty.
+This online certificate program consists of five courses.
+Each course has its own thematic focus with corresponding readings and assignments that complement the lectures by faculty.
 Additionally, online learners will participate in weekly online sessions with certificate faculty and staff to discuss relevant topics, engage in meaningful discussions, and answer questions.

 Workers on a rooftop solar installation in an urban setting